codest40/codest40/README.md

 ## What I Care About
-I'm especially interested in the engineering problems that exist between **application code and infrastructure**—where latency, resource pressure, dependencies, networking, deployments, and operational decisions interact.
+I'm especially interested in the engineering problems that exist between **application code and infrastructure** ie where latency, resource pressure, dependencies, networking, deployments, and operational decisions interact.

 * **Reliable Infrastructure & Reproducibility** — Making infrastructure and operational workflows consistent, repeatable, and easier to reason about.